Where do I find the Rules and Regulations regarding MCLE?

 A lawyer can obtain credit for the portion attended.
 The number of hours of credit is determined by dividing the total minutes of instruction attended by 50 and rounding to the nearest one-tenth (0.1) of an hour.
 Total Minutes of Attendance ÷ 50 = Total Hours (Round to nearest 1/10 hour).

-Can I carry over hours from a prior year?
+Can I carry over hours from a prior year, and how is it calculated?

 Yes.
-If you take more than 15 hours of accredited programs in an MCLE year, the excess accredited program hours may be carried forward to the next reporting year, up to a maximum of 15.
+If you take more than 15 hours of accredited programs in an MCLE year, the excess accredited program hours may be carried forward to the next reporting year, up to a maximum of 15 hours.
 Self-study hours are not counted in the calculation of carryover hours.
-If you report more than three ethics and professionalism hours in a reporting year, the excess ethics hours up to a maximum of three hours may be carried forward to the next year.
+If you report more than three ethics and professionalism hours in a reporting year, the excess ethics hours, up to a maximum of three hours, may be carried forward to the next year.
 If you report more than one elimination of bias hour in a reporting year, the excess elimination of bias hours, up to a maximum of one hour, may be carried forward to the next year.
+If you have taken more than six hours of ethics credit in one year, your online annual report for that particular year may show a total carryover amount that is greater than the amount that actually carries over to the following year due to the limit of ethics or elimination of bias hours that may carry over.

 Do ethics hours count toward the 15-hour requirement?